Saturday, November 23, 2024

 A clear understanding of digital maturity will be more important than ever.
 Remember that a 2022 Gartner survey found that up to 94% of EMEA organizations struggle with developing a vision for digital change, often due to competing ideas of success within the business.
 As this article will show, digital maturity models, are an effective tool for developing a company vision.

-In 2023, a clear understanding of digital maturity will be more important than ever.
+A clear understanding of digital maturity will be more important than ever

 Just as a complete digital transformation is hard to achieve, digital maturity is hard to measure systematically.
 But change managers are always grateful for digital maturity models for demonstrating successful outcomes to business leaders at every level.